-As I wrapped up my mini-speech to this new client, they looked at my like I had just broken up with them or something!
+As I wrapped up my mini-speech to this new client, they looked at me like I had just broken up with them or something!

-They all started in garages, in dorm rooms, in ghetto little spots without any of the flash—and look at them now.
+They all started in garages, in dorm rooms, in boring little spots without any of the flash—and look at them now.

 They focused on what MATTERED first.

-In fact, once a week I have coffee with a business owner who’s MONTHLY gross is just shy of a million bucks a month, and he doesn’t even have a business card.
+In fact, once a week I have coffee with a business owner whose MONTHLY gross is just shy of a million bucks, and he doesn’t even have a business card.

-Don’t be seduced by the excitement of building a business, that you forget to actually build a business—not just the appearance of a business.
+Don’t be so seduced by the excitement of building a business that you forget to actually build a business—not just the appearance of a business.

 To your success,

 The Blais family enjoying the views at Lake Tahoe.

 RYS Group Inc.

 We specialize in building systematized businesses with automated cash-flow for celebrities, speakers, authors, and entrepreneurs.